On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Linear conditions on and : proof of Theorem

 $(2)$ If $M$ is Einstein, then $B=0$ by Theorem \eqref{cond4mani}.
 Conversely, suppose, for instance, that $B_{11}=0$ on $O(M)_-$ (the other cases can be proved analogously).
 Again, this means that, for every change of frames $a$, the transformed matrix $\tilde{B}$ is such that $\tilde{B}_{11}=0$.
 Let us choose $a\in SO(4)$ such that $\mu(a)=(a_+,a_-)$, where

 Hence, we have that

 this implies that $\tilde{B}_{11}=B_{12}=0$.
 By the same argument, if we choose

 we conclude that $B_{13}=0$.
 Now, repeating the argument with suitable choices of $a_+$ and $a_-$, we obtain \\ that is, $B=0$.
-Therefore, $M$ is Einstein by Theorem \eqref{cond4mani}. \end{proof} From now on, given an oriented Riemannian four-manifold $M$, we denote its twistor space $Z_-$ as $Z$.
-The first main result of this section is the following (see Theorem \ref{TH:GeneralLinear} in the introduction) \begin{theorem} Let $(M,g)$ be a Riemannian four-manifold and let $(Z,g_t,J)$ be its twistor space.
+Therefore, $M$ is Einstein by Theorem \eqref{cond4mani}. \end{proof} The first main result of this section is the following (see Theorem \ref{TH:GeneralLinear} in the introduction) \begin{theorem} Let $(M,g)$ be a Riemannian four-manifold and let $(Z,g_t,J_+)$ be its twistor space.
 If, for every $X,Y\in\mathfrak{X}(Z)$,